rahil0707/portfolio-website/react-portfolio/README.md

 - `src/styles`: Sass files for styling the application.
 - `public`: Static assets and the `index.html` file.

-## Contributing

-If you'd like to contribute to this project, please follow the [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ---

-Thank you for checking out my Coding Portfolio!
+Thank you for checking out my Personal Portfolio!
 If you have any questions or feedback, feel free to reach out.